How to use Stacks Market to Borrow Assets

 If your Health Factor drops **below 1**, your position will be eligible for full liquidation.
 Partial liquidation are eligible slightly above 1 (depending on LTV rate).

-Understanding the ‘Borrow $XYZ’ Popup 1) LTV (Loan-to-Value): The ratio between your borrowed amount and the value of your supplied collateral.
-Example: If you supply $1,000 and borrow $500, your LTV is 50%.
+The ratio between your borrowed amount and the value of your supplied collateral.\

-2) Max LTV: The maximum LTV allowed before borrowing is no longer permitted.
+The maximum LTV allowed before borrowing is no longer permitted.

-3) Liquidation Threshold: The LTV level at which your loan becomes unsafe, triggering the risk of liquidation.
+The LTV level at which your loan becomes unsafe, triggering the risk of liquidation.
 If your LTV crosses this threshold, your collateral may be partially (partial liquidation threshold) or fully sold (full liquidation threshold) to repay your debt.

-Note Once the partial liquidation threshold is reached, the position becomes eligible for partial liquidations.
+Once the partial liquidation threshold is reached, the position becomes eligible for partial liquidations.
 The closer the LTV gets to the full liquidation threshold, the larger the percentage of the position that can be liquidated.

-To learn more about liquidation, see:What Happens When I Get Liquidated?
+To learn more about liquidation, see:[#what-happens-when-i-get-liquidated](#what-happens-when-i-get-liquidated "mention")

 When you have opened a loan, interest automatically accrues to your debt in the UI.

-Borrowing Position Status
+## Borrowing Position Status

 Once a borrowing position is active, the Position Status bar gives a clear view of its health.
 Additional details about your position sit just above the bar.